semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

+- write tests for new client stuff and fallback
-- handle iap and sub pricing for non existing on set-price
+- closest prices not shown correctly on set-price
 - test retry mw

 # Notes for documentation